Impact Training

 It’s about how much employees care about the quality of their work, how connected they feel to the company’s mission and vision and how willing they are to go the extra mile.

-How does employee engagement differ from employee morale?
+How employee engagement differs from employee morale

 Employee morale refers to how employees feel about their work environment at a given point in time.